 In many respects, Brittany doesn’t feel French at all, more like its own country.
-With its own customs, practices and traditions, Brittany has its own unique vibe and even has its own local language (asides from French): the Celtic Language of Breton.
-The reason for this is ver simple: Brittany only became a part of the French kingdom in the 16th century (1532).
+With its own customs, practices, and traditions, Brittany has always had its own unique vibe and even has its own local language (asides from French): the Celtic Language of Breton.
+The reason for this is very simple: Brittany only became a part of the French kingdom in the 16th century (the precise date being 1532).
 Prior to this, Brittany was its own kingdom!

 This rare example of a medieval town is made even more unique by its position of quite literally hanging on the side of a hill.
 This is rare in medieval towns which usually lie at the bottom of a valley or at the top of a hill.
 The strategic placement of Dinan has probably been a large contributing factor in its survival.

 As a historic French town with plenty of stunning architecture, it should come as no surprise that there’s no shortage of interesting things to do in Dinan.
 From scaling walls dating back to the middle ages to sampling local cuisine, here’s the best of Dinan attractions:

 Wander the port: Once upon a time, the main way that the city would trade with the rest of Brittany would be via water transport along the River Rance.
 Today, one of the very best things to do in Dinan is to simply wander along the water’s edge and admire the timber-framed architecture from a little further away.

 Try a Kouignn-Amann: This local delicacy is honestly one of the best things I’ve ever eaten!
 All sugar, butter, and pastry, the best place to purchase this Breton sweet is at La Maison De Tatie Jeanne (82 Rue du Petit Fort) where you’ll find traditional as well as more unusual flavours.